-- Health and Energy soil and sediment data are in fair agreement for Cs-137, Sr-90, U-234, and U238; and are in good agreement for all other radionuclides. - Most radionuclide concentrations either are below detection limits or are consistent with historical values.
+- Health and Energy soil and sediment data are in poor agreement for C-14, fair agreement for U-234 and U238, and good agreement for all other radionuclides. - Most radionuclide concentrations either are below detection limits or are consistent with historical values.